SIMEXP/niak/niak_installation.md

        /bin/bash -ic "cd $HOME; octave; /bin/bash"
 ```

-in that terminal and an octave session with NIAK included starts.
-(Note that Macs often have tcsh terminal by default, the first line with `bash` forces your terminal to be in bash mode.)
+Note that Macs often have tcsh terminal by default, the first line with `bash` forces your terminal to be in bash mode.

 Note that one could access the octave gui by installing xquart on its mac, we do not officially support this feature but you can have a look [here](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/) for a procedure.
 We recommend the use of Jupyter notebooks (see below) for a full featured user interface experience of NIAK.

 ### Windows

 If you have a Windows 10 Pro, the [docker installation](https://docs.docker.com/docker-for-windows/install/) is straight forward.
+Note that, as mention in the instruction, [virtualization must be enabled](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled)

+For older distributions, the task is not always as smooth, but is [explained in detail here](https://docs.docker.com/toolbox/toolbox_install_windows/).

 We recommend using a Jupyter notebook to run NIAK on windows (see bellow), but you can also run the following command in your favorite terminal to get an `octave` session with NIAK included.

-For older distributions, the task is not always as smooth, but is [explained in detail here](https://docs.docker.com/toolbox/toolbox_install_windows/).

 ```bash
 docker run -it --privileged --rm \